 Pay Transparency Benefits You

-Considering the motivation is important.
-My roommate was not out to judge my financial situation, but rather to figure out if she was being paid fairly.
-I felt more comfortable telling her what I made.
-She inspired me for being so brave and breaking the taboo to ask me in the first place.
+She inspired me for being so brave and breaking the taboo to ask me in the first place, so I told her what I made.
 Though I was initially caught off-guard, the conversation flowed to other areas such as negotiation (she hadn’t negotiated; I had), career advancement (I had two promotions in two years), and our overall career goals.

 Avoiding talking about money inhibits us from making sound financial decisions.
 If parents in debt do not talk about finances in the home, it predicts problematic credit card use in their children.
 “Personal” finance is not the same thing as “private” finance.
 You should not have to make money decisions alone.

 Consider the education system: there are advisors to help decide which classes to take for your particular goal.

 There is no embarrassment in asking what classes a fellow classmate is taking.
 In fact, by talking to his classmates just this year, Mr. Mechanic realized he could graduate three months earlier if he filled out some extra paperwork.
 Imagine if by talking to other people about money, you realize you can retire three decades earlier!